phil and teds Lobster Review

-Pros: Very portable, easy to place, 4-point shoulder harness, crotch panel
+Pros: Very portable, easy to place, 4-point shoulder harness

 Cons: Poor table compatability, not enough room for baby, tray could fit better, expensive

-Founded in 1994 by a father-son team and later purchased in 1998 by current CEO Campbell Gower, Phil and Teds is a super quirky, fresh, and innovative company whose mantra is "adapt and survive."
-Their About page also has one of their employees coining the phrase "living dynamically with kids in tow."
-This New Zealand-based company, most known for its in-line, tandem strollers, has freshened up the baby industry in the US infusing it with contemporary inspiration and spry competition.
+Founded in 1994 by a father-son team and later purchased in 1998 by current CEO Campbell Gower, phil and teds is an innovative company whose mantra is "adapt and survive."
+This New Zealand-based company has infused the baby industry in the US with contemporary inspiration and vigorous competition.

 Ease Of Use

 The Lobster is simple to set up, unfold, slide onto the table, and twist tight.
 Voila, you're finished!
 There are limitations to the type of surfaces that work with the Lobster.
 It only works with tables that have straight edges and no skirts or lips, which can make it challenging to use at all restaurants.